Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Introduction

 Finally, we study mesoscopic fluctuations in Section \ref{sec:mesoscopic-scales} by proving Theorems \ref{thm:clt} and \ref{thr:mesoscopic_bulk_pot}.
 Again, we carefully study the oscillating integrals cut-off at short time, to obtain asymptotics for the variance of the (rescaled) point process; then we use concentration inequalities and properties of determinantal point processes (notably the fact that the variance diverges in dimensions $n\ge 2$) to conclude the proof of the CLT.

-For completeness, we review in the Appendix several notation and basic facts which are instrumental to prove our results. \begin{itemize}[leftmargin=*] \item Section~\ref{sect:op} presents our Hilbert space setup and various operator topologies that we use. \item The usual Laplacian $\Delta$ on $L^2(\R^n)$ plays a crucial role in our analysis.
+For completeness, we review in the Appendix several notation and basic facts which are instrumental to prove our results.
+We also derive several general estimates on determinantal point processes and oscillatory\\ integrals, which we believe may be of independent interest, such as Proposition \ref{prop:Laplace}, Corollary \ref{clt_dpp}, and \\ Propositions \ref{prop:spl_xxi}, \ref{prop:sineint}. \begin{itemize}[leftmargin=*] \item Section~\ref{sect:op} presents our Hilbert space setup and various operator topologies that we use. \item The usual Laplacian $\Delta$ on $L^2(\R^n)$ plays a crucial role in our analysis.
 Section~\ref{sec:unbounded-operators} reviews the basic spectral theory for $\Delta$, based on the Fourier transform, as well as standard elliptic regularity estimates. \item Section~\ref{sec:dpp} provides an introduction to the theory of determinantal point process.
 We give a general definition (independent of the concept of \emph{correlation kernel}) and review the notion of weak convergence used in Theorem~\ref{prop:micro_limit_process}.
 We also revisit a classical CLT of Soshnikov \cite{Soshnikov_02} by obtaining new bounds for the Laplace functional of a general determinantal point process which might be of independent interest (cf.~Proposition~\ref{prop:Laplace}). \item Section~\ref{sec:osc-int} gives several versions of the stationary phase lemma, which are tuned to obtain the asymptotics of oscillatory integrals which arise in our proofs.
 Depending on the regularity of the integrand, we obtain different estimates for the remainder which might be of independent interest.

 \item Section~\ref{sec:airy-type-integrals} reviews basic facts about the Airy function including its integral representation, asymptotics and its relationship to the spectral theory of the operator \eqref{eq:Kedge}. \end{itemize}